porterjamesj/website/content/blog/wedding-videobooth.md

 need to reflect light from it's environment to look colored.
-An LED or lightbulb can just be powered on and off, where as something that doesn't light itself up has to be occluded somehow in order to stop drawing, which is much tricker.
+An LED or lightbulb can just be powered on and off, where as something that doesn't light itself up has to be occluded somehow in order to stop drawing, which is much trickier.

-After a few false starts with glowsticks and smaller LEDs, we found that colored lightbulbs worked quite well:
+After a few false starts with glowsticks and small LEDs, we found that colored lightbulbs worked quite well:

 <video autoplay loop playsinline muted
 src="/assets/videobooth/james_first_heart.mp4"></video>